CorentinBrtx/car-detection-opencv/README.md

 ## Training

-To train a new model on a set of labelled images, you can use the method `train`:
+To train a new model on a set of labelled images, run the following command:

-    from src.training.train import train
-    train(annotation_file, model_save_path)
+    python -m src.training.train annotations.csv model.pkl

 The annotation_file is a CSV file with the following columns: